John E. Hales Jr.: Storm Prediction Center career

-When he retired on July 2, 2011, Hales had issued 5,540 severe thunderstorm and tornado watches.

-Over the course of his long career, Hales was also an advocate for future products and services at the NSSFC/SPC.
+Hales advocated for future products and services at the NSSFC and SPC.
 Historically, severe weather outlooks were issued for the current day only, and this continued from 1952 through 1985.
-However, as numerical weather prediction models continued to develop into the 1980s and extended the range of meteorological guidance, he was an advocate for issuing a severe weather outlook product starting two days in advance (the Day-Two Outlook).
-This product was instituted in 1986.
-Hales also helped design a new, short-term Mesoscale Convective Discussion (MCD) product that addressed severe thunderstorm potential over mesoscale (roughly 200-1000 sq km) areas in the next 2-6 hours.
+However, as numerical weather prediction models continued to develop into the 1980s and extended the range of meteorological guidance, Hales advocated for the issuance of a severe weather outlook product starting two days in advance (the Day-Two Outlook).
+This change was made in 1986.
+In the same year, Hales also helped design a new, short-term Mesoscale Convective Discussion (MCD) product that addressed severe thunderstorm potential over mesoscale (roughly 200-1,000 km²) areas in the next 2-6 hours.
 The MCD contained technical information on topics such as storm trends and potential watch issuance in the next several hours.
-This (also instituted in 1986) helped bridge the time gap between longer-term outlook products and short-term watches from SPC.
+This filled a gap between longer-term outlook products and short-term watches from SPC.